zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-amazon.md

-Discreet in mass, discreet in reins, discreet in institutions, prophesy Discreet in the conference, Discreet in the week table, in the main of the resource Discreet, Discreet in Didhi Base, Discreet in Bocentranges Discreet, discreet in roads, discreet in productions, discreet in Nirvana The discreet said: The life of men is few.
+Discreet in mass, discreet in reins, discreet in institutions, prophesy Discreet in the conference, Discreet in the week table, in the main of the resource Discreet, Discreet in Didhi Base, Discreet in Bocentranges Discreet, discreet in roads, discreet in productions, discreet in Nibbana The discreet said: The life of men is few.
 Life is the mother.
 Tikter.
 For a while Periodical.
 Not far away.
 Life is not caprical. said: Thus the saw.
 Speak thus.
 Thus proclaimed and thus instructed.